Policy FHAD - Safe Schools: Discipline of Students with Disabilities

 If a student who has not been previously identified as eligible for special education services, or the student’s parents, assert that the student is entitled to the special discipline procedures applicable to students with disabilities, then those procedures shall apply to the student if any of the following conditions are satisfied, subject to paragraph 4 below:

-3. The student’s teacher or other school personnel have previously expressed specific concerns about a pattern of behavior demonstrated by the student to the special education director of the school or to other supervisory personnel.
+3. The student’s teacher or other school personnel have previously expressed specific concerns about a pattern of behavior demonstrated by the student directly to the special education director of the school or to other supervisory personnel.

 If, during the period of time in which a student is subject to disciplinary sanctions, the student’s parent or guardian requests that the student be evaluated for eligibility for special education services, an evaluation shall be conducted on an expedited basis.
-Until the evaluation is complete, the student’s educational placement shall remain the same
+Until the evaluation is complete, the student’s educational placement shall remain the same (if the child has been suspended or expelled, for example, the suspension or expulsion shall remain in effect).

 Utah Admin.
-Rules R277-750-2 (November 6, 2020)
+Rules R277-750-2 (January 11, 2023)

 State Board of Education Special Education Rules V.J.